ivan-ushakov/CarND-Behavioral-Cloning-P3/writeup-report.md

 ![Traning](training.png)

-After that I tried my model with simulator and result was fine (see video.mp4).
+After that I tried my model (see model.h5) with simulator and result was fine (see video.mp4).
 There were some lane crossing but car returned back to road quickly.

 ## Model Visualization